Navigating dental board C.E. audits and requirements with ease

 March 9, 2020

-C.E. audits are done on a randomized basis and are not punitive.
-The dental board audits 1% of the active licensing population each year, which equates to approximately 30 licensees per month, including dentists and dental assistants.
+The dental board conducts C.E. audits on a randomized basis.
+The board audits just 1% of the active licensing population each year, which equates to approximately 30 licensed dentists and dental assistants per month.
 Of those 30 licensees, at least one must hold a general anesthesia, conscious sedation, oral conscious sedation, dental sedation assistant or orthodontic assistant permit.

-While the chances of receiving a C.E. audit are fairly low, it is important that licensees always keep their mailing addresses updated in BreEZe ― the Department of Consumer Affairs’ online licensing and enforcement system.
-That way, in the event the dental board sends a request for you to submit proof of C.E. completion (or any other correspondence, including renewal notices), you are able to respond in a timely manner.
+Although the chances of receiving a C.E. audit are low, licensees should keep their mailing addresses updated in BreEZe ― the Department of Consumer Affairs’ online licensing and enforcement system.
+That way, if the dental board mails a notice requesting proof of mandatory C.E. completion (or any other correspondence, including renewal notices), dentists can respond in a timely manner.

 Using compiled data from the past several years, the dental board has identified the following most common deficiencies as revealed through C.E. audits:

-• Licensee did not complete the minimum required units for renewal.
+• Licensee has not completed the minimum required units for renewal.
 (See C.E. unit requirements.)

-• Licensee did not complete a mandatory C.E. course (Basic Life Support, California Infection Control, California Dental Practice Act and, effective January 2023, a board-approved course on opioid-prescribing).
+• Licensee has not completed a mandatory C.E. course (Basic Life Support, California Infection Control, California Dental Practice Act and, as of 2023, Prescribing Schedule II Opioids).

 • Licensee failed to take a mandatory C.E. course from an entity approved to provide mandatory courses in California.